DTegano/ImageRecognition-KaggleBirds/README.md

 ```

 <img src = "https://user-images.githubusercontent.com/39016197/92836499-b591d280-f399-11ea-897d-ae395ffca092.png" width = 100 height = 150>

+To check these potential inconsistencies, I checked the length of 2 other species.
+My suspicion is confirmed when we see that the 3 species below all have a different # of training images (100, 166, and 180):

 ```
 # Checking for inconsistent training images among species